MrPotatoCactus/custom-monokai-vscode-settings/README.md

-# monokai-vscode-settings
+# custom-monokai-vscode-settings
-Paste this into vscode settings.json and switch to monokai theme
+A colorful costomization to the default vscode monokai theme.
+To activate paste the following into vscode settings.json and switch to monokai theme
 ```json
 {
     "editor.tokenColorCustomizations": {